Present: Senators Conroy, Sawey, Peeler, Gillis, James, Blanda, Gordon, Frost, Hindson, Bell-Metereau, Brennan, Stutzman

 Senator James asked for additions to the section on how to get implementation of the workload policy to happen across campus.
 She requested to add that Cassidy said he would support this workload wording change.

 Senator Stutzman asked each senator to read and sign the letter on chair and dean evaluation if it looks acceptable.
-Senator Sawey requested corrections to
+Senator Sawey requested corrections to the email list.

 Faculty Senate adjourned at 6:15.